-Inventory management can be a challenge for any field service business.
-Whether you’re a plumber, electrician, or fire safety technician, you’ll handle various parts every day that need to be properly ordered, stored, and managed.
+Inventory management that includes a barcode inventory system can be a challenge for any field service business to implement.
+Whether you’re a plumber, electrician, or fire safety technician, you’ll handle various parts every day that need to be properly ordered, checked in, stored, and managed.

 When looking to develop a new and better inventory management workflow, it can be difficult to know where to start.
 The best place to begin is with a barcode inventory system that will handle your entire process from the arrival of parts to returns.
 If the software includes a barcode inventory management app, this will offer the warehouse manager the right tools to quickly scan barcodes and check in parts.